 CloudApp isn’t technically a Photoshop add-on, plugin, or extension (yet) but it will help you get the “raw materials” you need to create great photos.
 It does integrate with XD, so Photoshop can't be far behind.

 You can take screen recordings, screen capture or screenshots of virtually anything, edit them in Photoshop, pass them on to your developer, and if your developer has questions, they can take a screenshot of your finished product, annotate it, and send it back to you.
 You’re able to comment on those annotations and easily make the required changes and send it back.

-CloudApp has both a Mac App, a Windows App, an iOS app, as well as a Chrome Plugin.
+CloudApp has both a Mac App, a Windows App, as well as a Chrome Plugin.
 This allows anyone to work visually on virtually any top web-based and desktop medium, so you and your team instantly know what was done and what needs to be done.

 If you want to streamline your Photoshop workflow and be able to gather the visual materials needed to get the job done, then consider signing up for CloudApp - it's free.